Beatles Answers

 What's distinctive

-One of 65 UK songs led primarily by Paul.
+One of 65 songs led primarily by Paul.
 Recorded approximately 6 of 34 into the The White Album (1968) sessions.
-Carries the unique tag 'civil-rights' — no other UK song shares it.
+Carries the unique tag 'civil-rights' — no other song shares it.
+Take count: 32 (highest take number documented in Lewisohn (1988)).

 Opening line — "Blackbird singing in the dead of night…" (brief identification excerpt; full lyrics © Sony Music Publishing — see Genius link in References.)